Medicare in California

 Medicare Part D (Prescription Drug Plan)

-Medicare Prescription Drug Plan (Part D) provides prescription drug coverage as a stand-alone plan.
-Medicare Advantage in California often includes Part D coverage; if you’re on Original Medicare, you’ll need to add Part D separately.
+A Medicare Prescription Drug Plan (Part D) provides coverage for medications as a standalone plan.
+Most Medicare Advantage plans include Part D coverage; if you’re on Original Medicare, you’ll need to add Part D separately.

 Medicare Supplement (Medigap)